mpcsb/testing_branch/_posts/2025-11-11-embedding-quality.md

 ## Why this matters

-We tend to treat **cosine distance** as if it were a true metric.
+We often use **cosine distance** as if the resulting neighborhoods behaved like a clean metric space.
-Cosine does **not** satisfy triangle inequality: explicitly proven **[here](https://arxiv.org/abs/2107.04071)**.
+Cosine distance does **not** satisfy triangle inequality: explicitly proven **[here](https://arxiv.org/abs/2107.04071)**.

-Metric indexes *do* rely on triangle inequality to prune search space, shown in
+Some metric indexes *do* rely on triangle inequality to prune search space, shown in
 **[Efficient Metric Indexing for Similarity Search](https://homes.cs.aau.dk/~csj/Papers/Files/2015_ChenICDE.pdf)**.

 > Metric indexing relies on triangle inequality for pruning.

-HNSW / FAISS don’t require strict metric axioms, but they **assume neighborhood consistency**: if a point is “closer,” greedy search expects it to lead to even closer points.
+HNSW / FAISS don’t require strict metric axioms, and this post does not benchmark retrieval directly.
+That said, local neighborhood consistency matters: if a point is closer, greedy search and neighborhood expansion lead to other useful nearby points.

-That assumption only holds when the embedding space has stable geometry (i.e. distances behave consistently like in a true metric).
+This is the thing I wanted to measure: not whether retrieval succeeds or fails, but whether the embedding space has stable local geometry.

-### What causes the embedding geometry to break down
+### What can make the embedding geometry less stable

 Two independent things:

 1. **Bad corpus / domain mismatch**
-   If the embedding model wasn't trained on similar text, semantics get scattered.
+   If the embedding model wasn't trained on similar text, semantics may not be properly represented.

 2. **Compression (PCA + quantization)**
    Removes structure.
-Local neighborhoods collapse.
-This is particularly bad because compression solves a lot of operational problems.
+Local neighborhoods can become less coherent.
+This is particularly relevant because compression solves a lot of operational problems.
+   Compression comes in many flavours, and can be done with competence → this post illustrates a low effort compression to illustrate the point.

-Both lead to the same consequences:
+Both can lead to the same warning signs:

-- nearest neighbors stop being nearest
+- local neighborhoods become less consistent
 - triangle inequality fails locally, and fails harder as distances increase.
-- retrieval (the R in RAG) becomes unstable
+- retrieval may become more fragile, especially when the system expands or reranks large candidate sets

-This post measures that directly.
+This post measures one approximation of that: how often local neighbor triplets violate triangle inequality.